rhysdh540/Omnilook/README.md

 ## License
 This software is dedicated to the public domain using the [Unlicense](LICENSE).
-All code is written by me with no references to other stronger-licensed code other than that I depend on.
+All code is written by me with no references to other code other than that I depend on.